rholangcoop/rholang.org/content/docs/deploy-contract.md

 > Please make shure that the --phlo-limit is not to low.
 Additionally put the right `<valid-after-block>` in (look it up with the command ./rnode show-blocks).

+## Storage Cost

+The current cost for file store on the Rchain Mainnet is the following:

+0,00004899 REV / KB cost
+Which means you could deploy 20,4 MB with one REV.

+The cost is measured in 10E-9 REV (10 nanoREV).

 ## Deploy a Rholang contract to a known validator in Docker

 ```bash